Automattic/wp-e2e-tests/README.md

 The config files should be added under the `config/` tree and should follow the naming scheme: `local-<env>.json`

 The properties in the local configuration override the `default.json` properties.
-This is useful for local testing of different configurations on local, e.g. testing on local Calypso instance, instead of live one.
+This is useful for local testing of different configurations on local, e.g. testing on local Calypso instance, instead of production, by setting the `calypsoBaseURL` property to `http://calypso.localhost:3000`.

 If the configuration doesn't exist, the code falls back to using the environmental variables.